learn-co-curriculum/phase-1-array-find-method-lab/README.md

   //...
 ]
 ```
-When writing our function, we want to return a year that has a value of `W`,
+When writing our function, we want to return the `year` associated with the
-indicating that the Kansas City Chiefs have in-fact won a Superbowl game.
-Run
+`result` that has a value of `W`, indicating that the Kansas City Chiefs
-the tests using `learn`.
+have in-fact won a Superbowl game.
+Run the tests using `learn`.

 ## Conclusion